 Mini-games are trending across game genres because they increase engagement and encourage users to play for longer - making them effective as creatives, too.

 Even if you don’t have mini-games implemented, you can still use the concept to inspire your creative strategy.
 Try out playables that highlight different types of mini-games, mix up the mechanics, or highlight various characters, to see what meets your KPIs.
 Just make sure the mini-game relates to your game’s theme and mechanics - you want users to understand your game’s concept and still be excited to play once they go to the app store to download it.
 And depending on how well the creatives perform, results could indicate mini-games would be an engaging addition to your game.
 This is one of many trends, so keep your eye out for other ones to use and adapt in your creative strategy and always be testing to find the balance between quality and scale.

-Gearing up your creative strategy for 2021
+Gearing up your creative strategy

 If you’ve read until here, then we should tell you - don’t take these 4 mobile creative tips as the be-all-end-all.
 A great creative strategy is all about reinventing yourself, finding what’s relevant for your game, and rebuilding every tip we’ve given you here so it’s adapted for your game design.
 Try out one of our suggestions - or all of them - and see what sticks.
 And if you have an idea for a fifth tip that you think we’re missing, then let us know!
 Send over your idea to firstname.lastname@example.org.